 For DHCD debt, subordinated or in first position, projects must have a minimum debt service coverage ratio of 1.15 by the end of the first year of sustained operations taking into account all debt service payments.
-To ensure that projects maximize their private debt, projects must not exceed a maximum debt service coverage ratio of 1.40 in the first year of sustained operations.
+To ensure that projects maximize their private debt, projects must limit the first year debt service coverage ratio to the extent practicable.